Flying business class on your next journey with Qatar Airways? Then take the opportunity to upgrade to the luxury of first class!

 Book an economy flight instead and your best bet is a business class upgrade.

-From Australia, that means you'll need to be booked on an Airbus A380 flight from Sydney or Melbourne, as Qatar Airways' flights from Adelaide and Perth top out at business class.
+From Australia, that means you'll need to be booked on an Airbus A380 flight from Sydney or Perth, as Qatar Airways' flights from Melbourne, Adelaide and Brisbane top out at business class.

-Further afield, be aware that upgrades from business class to first class are not available on Airbus A380 flights between Doha and London Heathrow, although these are possible on flights to and from Sydney, Paris, Bangkok and Guangzhou.
+Further afield, be aware that upgrades from business class to first class are not available on Airbus A380 flights between Doha and London Heathrow, although these are possible on flights to and from Sydney, Perth and Bangkok.

-That means if you're flying from Sydney to Paris via Doha in business class, you may be able to upgrade to first class on both legs of your trip: but if you're flying Sydney to London via Doha, only the Sydney-Doha portion is eligible for an upgrade.
+That means if you're flying from Sydney to London via Doha in business class, you'll only be able to upgrade to first class on the first leg of your trip.

 (That's completely different from your actual flight number such as QR909: this usually means Qatar Airways needs to be the airline that accepted payment for your booking and reserved your flight, rather than booking your Qatar flight as part of a broader multi-city or round-the-world trip via another airline.)

-Qatar Airways first class upgrades using frequent flyer points (Qmiles)
+Qatar Airways first class upgrades using frequent flyer points (Avios)

-While Qatar Airways flights can't be upgraded using Qantas Frequent Flyer points, you can instead use 'Qmiles' from Qatar Airways' own Privilege Club loyalty program.
+While Qatar Airways flights can't be upgraded using Qantas Frequent Flyer points, you can instead use 'Avios' from Qatar Airways' own Privilege Club loyalty program.

-From Sydney or Melbourne to Doha, swap your business class ticket for a first class seat in exchange for 50,000 Qmiles, one-way, with all paid business class bookings eligible for upgrades (this includes J, C, D, R and I fare types).
+From Sydney or Perth to Doha, swap your business class ticket for a first class seat in exchange for 55,000 Avios, one-way, with all paid business class bookings eligible for upgrades (this includes J, C, D, R and I fare types).

-That's unless you already booked your original business class ticket using Qmiles or other frequent flyer points, in which case you'll also remain in your original seat.
+That's unless you already booked your original business class ticket using Avios or other frequent flyer points, in which case you'll also remain in your original seat.